 - Push your shoulders back and try to pull your stomach in.

-- Keep your head up, your neck and chin at 90 degrees.
+- Keep your head level and your neck and chin should be held at 90 degrees.

-- Let your arms to hang loosely at your sides.
+- Allow your arms to hang loosely at your sides.

 - Keep your legs approximately shoulder width.